 If there are damages, you are entitled to full visibility on the entire process of repairing the car, the costs, etc. You ought to be provided with photographic evidence of the damage in question.

-Then, you should see itemised receipts of the repair costs.
+Then, you should see itemised receipts for the repair costs.
 If there is anything that you don’t agree with?
 Well, that’s precisely why you need to check and photograph everything during both the car’s collection and return.

 Additional Tips and Considerations for Renting a Car in Croatia